 Let $S$ be an $(r,b)$-set such that either $r=3b$ or $b=3r$.
-In any of both cases we say that $S$ is a $\{1,3\}$-\emph{equitable set}.
+In each of these cases we say that $S$ is a $\{1,3\}$-\emph{equitable set}.
 The following theorem, which is a generalization of the Ham-Sandwich theorem, allows us to show that any $\{1,3\}$-equitable set can be $K_{1,3}$-covered.

 \begin{theorem} [Equitable Subdivision~\cite{BKS2000,BJ02,Ito2000,Sakai2002}] Let $c$, $d$ and $g$ be positive integers.
 If $cg$ red points and $dg$ blue points are given in the plane in general position, then there exists a subdivision of the plane into $g$ convex regions such that each region contains precisely $c$ red points and $d$ blue points.
 This subdivision can be computed in $O(N^{\frac{4}{3}}\log^2(N)\log(g))$ time, where $N=(c+d)g$. \end{theorem}